 One of the most missed foods on the paleo diet has got to be bread.
 The main reason is the convenience!
 It’s easy to pack for on-the-go lunches and it’s a great carrier for spreads, dips, and meats for a quick meal.
 I often miss bread when I have a bowl of soup or stew, or when I want to dip something in my soft-boiled eggs (although asparagus and sweet potato works well as well).

 I wanted to make paleo bread that is low in carbohydrates and high in protein, fibre and nutrients so that consuming it had benefits beyond its convenience and comfort.
-I researched the best low-carb flours and meals to use and came up with three that would go in my recipe: hemp seed flour, almond meal and linseed meal.
+I researched the best low-carb flours and meals to use and came up with three that would go in my recipe: hemp flour (or rather hemp seed flour), almond meal and linseed meal.

 This recipe makes a medium loaf that yields about 10 slices.
 It’s dense and dark (due to the colour of the hemp flour) but has a good bounce and fluffiness to it (for paleo bread, that is).